Nifty outlook and top trading ideas by Jay Anand Thakkar of Anand Rathi

 NIFTY: BUY | TGT: 12,340 | SL: 12,225

-The stock has formed a falling wedge pattern which is a bullish reversal pattern.
-The stock has completed a five wave declining structure post which it retraces a minimum of 38.2 per cent of the entire fall which comes to 133, hence we recommend to buy it with a stop loss of 122.
+The stock has provided a breakout from the ascending triangular pattern, which is a bullish reversal pattern.
+The daily MACD has also provided a buy crossover which is a positive sign in the short-,term.
+The minimum target of wave 5 comes to 1,340; hence one can buy this with a stop loss of 1,280.

 Disclaimer: Author may or may not have positions in the above mentioned stocks